David M. Harlan, MD: Current Diabetes Research

 Human Cell Beta Biology

-Our current basic research focuses on exploring beta cell biology and the anti-beta cell immune response underlying type 1 diabetes (T1D).
-The Harlan Lab has developed innovative techniques to sort human pancreatic islet endocrine cell subsets, including from donors with type 1 and type 2 diabetes, to determine the transcriptome from those purified cells.
+Current basic research in the Harlan lab focuses on exploring beta cell biology and the anti-beta cell immune response underlying type 1 diabetes (T1D).
+We have developed innovative techniques to sort human pancreatic islet endocrine cell subsets, including from donors with type 1 and type 2 diabetes, to determine the transcriptome from those purified cells.

-Human islet-infiltrating T cell biology: Reactivity, structure, and function
+Human islet-infiltrating T cell biology: Reactivity, structure & function

 Fully characterizing T lymphocytes procured from the islets of individuals who have died after being diagnosed with type 1 diabetes.